preetikaanjana/diva/client/README.md

 ## License

-This project is part of the Devi platform and follows the same licensing terms.
+This project is part of the Diva platform and follows the same licensing terms.

 ---